misterflippy/minecraft-addon-toolchain-jsonvalidator/README.md

+#Notice
+Since Mojang has deprecated the bedrock scripting API, this repository is now archived.

 # minecraft-addon-toolchain-jsonvalidator
 JSON validator for [minecraft-addon-toolchain](https://github.com/minecraft-addon-tools/minecraft-addon-toolchain).
 Validates each json file in the add-on.
 Build is halted if there are errors.